saranshkarira/GANsters/README.md

 # GANsters
-This repo is for GANs research, to implement all the present GANs papers and also try out their possible variants at super speed.
+This repo is for GANs research, to implement all the present GANs papers, try possible variations and have a side-by-side visual benchmark.

 ## ACT:1
 - Dataset : MNIST